 With only four ingredients that are all completely natural, it should come as no surprise that bees wrap is far from as harmful to the environment as its unsustainable counterpart plastic wrap.
 Below are some of the major benefits of using beeswax wrap as a plastic replacement:

 By using a compostable material to wrap your food, you will prevent tons of plastic from ending up in landfills and oceans.
 Instead, your bees wrap will be added to your compost pile and become part of the natural fertilizer.

 – No chemicals.

 All plastic (and that includes PBA-free plastic) is full of harmful chemicals.
 These chemicals will always be “leaking” out of the plastic (especially flexible plastics), whether the plastic is in a hot environment or not.
 So, the myth that using (BPA-free plastics) is okay as long as you keep them out of the heat is exactly that: a myth.
 Do yourself a favour and prevent the chemicals from invading that beautiful piece of organic cheese you just bought, and use bees wrap for your food storage instead.

 – Better aesthetics

 This might seem like a very superficial benefit, but don’t we all like the things and places that surround us to look beautiful?
 Only buying things that you feel are beautiful and will make you happy when you use them, I believe will contribute to your overall happiness.
-So, be kind to yourself, and buy bees wrap with your favourite prints instead of a depressing roll of plastic wrap.
+So, be kind to yourself, and buy some beeswax candles and bees wrap with your favourite prints instead of a depressing roll of plastic wrap.
 Next time you get your wrapped sandwich out of your bag, you’ll be happier for it!